For Candidates

 Who can I contact for more information or help?

-You can contact the Office of the City Clerk at the City of Burlington by:
+For other questions, please contact the Office of the City Clerk at the City of Burlington by:

 Contact Us